-What is unique selling point?
-Put simply, your business model could be lacking clarity and sense of direction without a clear focus on unique selling point.
+What is a unique selling point?
+Put simply, your business model could be lacking clarity and sense of direction without a clear focus on unique selling points.
 Read on and we’ll explain how to make sure you aren’t falling into this trap.

-A good unique selling point, also known as a unique selling proposition, is the special factor that sets it apart from other similar products (for example, the highest quality available).
+A good unique selling point, also known as a unique selling proposition, is the special factor that sets it apart from other similar products.
+For example, it could be the highest quality available.

 Marketers understand that it is not possible to convince other people to sell their products before you have convinced yourself.
 This is especially so when you are dealing with products and services that are highly competitive.